 Growing up in the suburbs of New York City, I was lucky in that from an early age I was able absorb the culture, art, and style of this great metropolis.
 This foundation plus a natural talent drove me to study fine art since a young age.
 Inspired by the Bauhaus and mid-century designers like Ray and Charles Eames lead me to pursue a BFA in Furniture Design from the Savannah College of Art and Design.
-After moving back to New York, this time to Brooklyn, I transitioned my skills for empathy, problem solving and 3 dimensional thinking to the field of user experience, and working for some of the leading digital agencies in New York City.
+After moving back to New York, this time to Brooklyn, I transitioned my skills for empathy, problem solving and 3 dimensional thinking to the field of user experience, and digital product design.

 Good design is a dialogue between the object and the user.
 The design of a product needs to communicate ease of use with maximum functionality through the elegance of style.